 LastPass has a more conventional pricing structure, fit with a premium personal option at $3 per month and a family option at only $4 per month.
-However, compared to other free password managers, like RememBear, LastPass stands out with its free plan (read our RememBear review).
-That’s because it includes unlimited storage and multi-device sync.
+However, its free plan is a little disappointing compared to other free password managers, like RememBear (read our RememBear review).

-The free version actually makes the paid one look bad.
+As you can imagine, this is very inconvenient for free users who need to sync passwords between computers and mobile devices, which is now a paid feature.
 Upgrading to Premium comes with a few goodies, namely one-to-many sharing and LastPass for Applications, but at $3 per month, the plan isn’t worth it.

 That said, LastPass offers a family plan, which provides protection for up six users for only $4 per month, which is even cheaper than 1Password (read our 1Password review).

 Not to be outdone, Bitwarden actually has a family plan of its own, and it’s only $1 per month.
 It supports up to five users and is fit with unlimited sharing and storage.
 Although it lacks features like application autofill, Bitwarden’s Premium and Family options are far cheaper than LastPass’, all while offering most of the functionality.

 3. Ease of Use